lathrops25/CSCI209Picasso/README.md

 **Allow users to view multiple images at once in different windows**

-- When the user clicks on the "new panel" button, a new panel is opened on the screen.
+- When users click on the "new panel" button, a new panel is opened on the screen.
 - A second button was initially created to evaluate the expression in the text field in a new panel, but this button was later removed.
 The functionality was reused in the database extension so that users can click on a previously evaluated expression and open it in a new window.

 **Other extensions here**